Skip to main content

 To use Pipeline Assistant, you need:

-• A Microsoft Teams connection authorised for your organisation
+• A Microsoft Teams connection configured via the integration platform

-• Access to Cinode's Integration Portal (sent to you after sign-up)
+• Access to the Integration Portal (provided after activation)

 What Pipeline Assistant does